Pro bettor Rufus Peabody, others, share best Super Bowl props

 Total number of 49ers to have a pass reception: Under 7 -160

 San Francisco hasn’t had more than seven pass catchers since Nov.
-17 and has topped that number only twice in its last 13 games.
+17, and it has topped that number only twice in its last 13 games.

 Under on Jimmy Garoppolo props